oliver-giersch/mimalloc-docker/README.md

 # mimalloc-docker

-Dockerfile for downloading the [mimalloc](https://github.com/microsoft/mimalloc) and builds it as a shared library with GCC.
+Dockerfile that downloads the [mimalloc](https://github.com/microsoft/mimalloc) source code and builds it as a shared library with GCC.
 The resulting image should be used as a build container, from which the resulting lib can then be copied into the target container like so:

 ```docker
 FROM mimalloc:2.0.3 as lib